john910917/Gold-Stock-Ratio-Reserch/README.md

 # Gold-Stock-Ratio-Reserch
 This quantitative research report investigates the role of gold as a hedge against equity market sentiment.
+It moves beyond traditional analysis to construct a comprehensive market risk assessment system.
+The core methodology utilizes a Hidden Markov Model (HMM) to classify the market into three dynamic states (Risk-On, Cautious, Risk-Off).
+This is integrated with four other objective indicators—ratio change, volatility divergence, warning signals, and state duration—to generate a composite market risk index (0-100), providing an objective, quantitative basis for investment decisions.